nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ## Research proposal (main body)

-The applicants may use any preferred structure to state this part as clear as possible.
-It is recommended for the applicant to include the following parts.

 ### Problem Statement

 Based on  Chapter 4 of the VeChain White paper “The Economic Model”, the project aims to produce one paper to study in details the economics aspects of the double-token (currency), VET and VTHO, Proof-of- Authority based VeChain system.
-In particular, by explicitly introducing a representative agent’s preferences for holding the currencies and obtaining rewards, the work will provide potentially interesting insights on the VeChain dynamics of the main monetary variables.
+In particular, by explicitly introducing a representative agent’s preferences for holding the tokens, and obtaining rewards, the work will provide potentially interesting insights on the VeChain dynamics of the main monetary variables.
 For this reason, I believe that the outcome of the analysis could offer to the platform users, and governors, a fruitful perspective on how the system may evolve over time from an economic point of view.
 Possibly, this could also be of support for policy decision making concerning the platform.
-The applicants should clearly describe the research problem to be tackled and why the problem is significant for VeChain and its ecosystem.

-The applicants should clearly describe the research problem to be tackled and why the problem is significant for VeChain and its ecosystem.

 ### Contributions